magento/devdocs/guides/v2.0/migration/migration-migrate-settings.md

 ## Configure custom migration rules

-You may ignore, rename or change values of the database entities when migrating settings.
+You may ignore, rename or change the system configurations when migrating settings.
 For this, specify your custom rules in the `settings.xml` file.

 1. Log in to your Magento server as, or switch to, the <a href="{{page.baseurl}}install-gde/prereq/apache-user.html">Magento file system owner</a>.